maryash/maryash.github.io/235/syllabus.md

 **PROGRAMMING PROJECTS**
 I hope you will enjoy the programming projects!
 There will be six programming projects.
 You will have a week will to complete each project.
 Every program must comply with the [Programming Guidelines](programming_guidelines.html){:target="_blank"}.
 You **must read** this document, it contains guidelines about submission, lateness, plagiarism, grading and logging into your Linux accounts.

+**COURSE FINAL GRADE COMPOSITION**
+13% for each of the six projects (together they are the most important part of your grade), 6% lecture activities, and 16% final exam.

 **QUESTIONS**
 Ask as many as you need during lecture!
 You may get additional help with your project from our tutor.